Painting Joy in a World That Needs It

 The more I observe the world, the more convinced I am that painting positivity is not just a personal preference.
 It is of public interest.

-In the end, I paint joyful and positive art not because the world is perfect but because it isn’t.
+In the end, I paint joyful and positive art not because the world is perfect, but because it isn't.
+If the world were already gentle, I would not feel this need so strongly.
+It is precisely because there is so much weight in the air that the light feels worth defending.

-If my paintings offer even one person a few moments of joy, calm, or inspiration, then I believe I am doing something meaningful, something the world still deeply needs.
+If my paintings offer even one person a few moments of joy, calm, or inspiration, then I believe I am doing something meaningful.
+Something the world still deeply needs.
+And so I keep going, one bright canvas at a time, trusting that colour, patience, and a little stubborn hope are still among the most useful things a person can offer.